 As previous work has discussed (e.g., Owens, Miller, & Shivers, 2020), the term "PWD" encompasses individuals with a broad range of disabilities and lived experience who face substantial and varied challenges in physical, perceptual, and/or cognitive domains, depending upon the type(s) of disability.
 These challenges are generally not limited to one aspect of daily life, but instead are pervasive across all activities.
 Mobility issues can be particularly impairing, as people with mobility limitations must often navigate unaccommodating or hostile surroundings to successfully reach their destination.
 People without access to appropriate accessibility-equipped vehicles face a unique set of difficulties when traveling, whether as pedestrians, transit-users, or when utilizing multi-modal travel.
 For pedestrian travel, these challenges may include physical impediments like a lack of curb cuts for wheelchair users, perceptual barriers such as a lack of audible signals for the visually impaired, and confusing or overwhelming environments for people with cognitive or learning disabilities.
-For transit users, these may include physical accessibility to vehicles and hubs, inaccessible schedule information, and complex operation instructions.
+For transit users, these may include physical inaccessible transit vehicles and hubs, inaccessible schedule information, and complex operation instructions.

-Many of these challenges, particularly those related to physical infrastructure and transit, would be ideally addressed by changes to infrastructure, which may be encouraged or mandated by law (e.g., the Americans with Disabilities Act [ADA]).
-Developmental techniques, including Universal Design (e.g., Steinfeld & Maisel, 2012), can be used to support the implementation of solutions that can benefit broad categories of user.
-Curb cuts are good examples of this, as they are helpful for users beyond PWD, including the non-disabled elderly and people pushing strollers.
+Many of these challenges, particularly those related to physical infrastructure and transit, ideally would be addressed by changes to infrastructure, which may be encouraged or mandated by law (e.g., the Americans with Disabilities Act [ADA]).
+Developmental techniques, including Universal Design (e.g., Steinfeld & Maisel, 2012), can be used to support the implementation of solutions that can benefit broad categories of users.
+Curb cuts are good examples of this, as they are helpful for users beyond PWD, including the nondisabled elderly and people pushing strollers.
 However, there is need for more immediate solutions that do not rely on systemic change.
-Further, while many existing and nascent solutions address individual needs, such as curb cuts or audible crossing signals, they do not represent one-size-fits-all solutions to the broad variety of needs and challenges facing the spectrum of PWD.
+Further, while many existing and nascent solutions address individual needs, such as curb cuts or audible crossing signals in many locations, they do not represent one-size-fits-all solutions to the broad variety of needs and challenges facing the spectrum of PWD.

-Because of the complexity PWDs face when navigating the built environment, the goal of this project was to conceptualize and develop a prototype navigation system to provide tailored mobility solutions across a range of user needs and environmental situations.
-The prototype system is called Vulnerable Road User Mobility Assistance Platform (VRU-MAP) and is currently functional, as described further in the following sections.
+Because of the complexity PWD face when navigating the built environment, the goal of this project was to conceptualize and develop a prototype navigation system to provide tailored mobility solutions across a range of user needs and environmental situations.